brewtangclan/TasmoUtil/README.md

 # TasmoUtil
-A rudimentary tool to configure your Tasmota devices based on configurable templates, and other assorted utilities.
+A rudimentary tool to provision your Tasmota devices based on configurable templates, and other assorted utilities.
 Uses https://github.com/tasmota/decode-config to export/import device configurations

 ## Setup: